-Public speaks against Garfield Re-2 School District proposal to adopt American Birthrights Standards for social studies education
+Public speaks against Garfield Re-2 School District proposal to adopt American Birthright Standards for social studies education

 Supporters of the program argue that it presents an opportunity to address perceived shortcomings in the existing social studies curriculum, promoting a deeper understanding of America’s heritage and its importance in shaping the nation’s future.

 The proposal, however, has not been without its critics.
-During time for public comment during last Wednesday’s meeting, a number of concerned district parents expressed their concerns regarding the curriculum.
+Public comments during last Wednesday’s meeting came from a number of concerned district parents who expressed their concerns regarding the curriculum.

 “Here I am doing my civic duty, as I learned to do in school without the American Birthright curriculum,” New Castle resident and Garfield Re-2 parent James Marquardt said.
 “I think this curriculum is nothing more than an extreme viewpoint pushed by people who are trying to take advantage of our small mountain community.”